opensearch-project/dashboards-anywhere/src/playground/sample_data_tooling/sample_data_generator/README.md

         - Depending on the data type you specify, `choose_field()` may generate `int`, `float`, `string`, `dicts`, and more
 - `generate_data()`: Given an input type (listed below) and a mapping flag, the function generates a document in the specified format
     - **Arguments:**
-        - `mapping` (boolean): Whether or not the `input` is a JSON string/dict [mapping](https://opensearch.org/docs/latest/opensearch/mappings/).
+        - `mapping` (boolean): Whether or not the `data_template` is a JSON string/dict [mapping](https://opensearch.org/docs/latest/opensearch/mappings/).
 Currently, only explicit mapping is supported.
 This value is `True` by default.
-        - `input` (JSON string, dictionary, string): The data template of the document to be generated.
+        - `data_template` (JSON string, dictionary, string): The data template of the document to be generated.
 There are four types of input:
             - `JSON string/dict mapping`: A mapping of the document to be generated.
 This format allows for users who specify an [explicit mapping](https://opensearch.org/docs/latest/opensearch/mappings/) for their index settings to then just copy the `mappings` value as an argument to `generate_data()`. `mapping` must be set to `True`.

             For this example, say we want to generate bike data, like for instance, prices (between $100 and $1000) and manufacturers.
 The data template, then, would be as shown below: